bbbbbr/gimp-tilemap-gb/README.md

 GIMP plugin for exporting tilemaps and tilesets from an image.
 Current use is for gameboy console game development.

+*This plugin is a work in progress and has lots of rough edges right now!
+You've been warned. :)*

 Features
  * Tile deduplication